Ghosts of eruptions past: Searching for historical Galactic supernovae using variable thermal dust echoes and machine learning: Search for dust echoes

 Next, we turn to the search for echoes from previously unknown remnants.
 Given the very large number of transient candidates near the Galactic plane, we expect a substantial number of candidates to be incorrectly classified as echoes (given the estimated FPR $\approx 1-5$\%; Figure \ref{fig:confusion}, right panel).
 Figure \ref{fig:skydist} also shows the positions of other Galactic transients with previously identified scattered light echoes in optical light.
 As regions surrounding luminous Galactic transients are expected to host a large number of spatially adjacent echo features (as in Cas A; Figure \ref{fig:casa}), we attempt to search for sky regions with substantial excess of classified echoes relative to the estimated number from our FPR $f$.
 If $N_t$ is the total number of candidates in a sky direction and $N_e$ is the number classified as echoes, with the null hypothesis being of no excess of echo-like candidates, we can write the test statistic $Z$ as

 where the denominator is the expected variance for a binomial distribution.

 Figure \ref{fig:zmap} shows a sky projection of the test-statistic $Z$ for the sample of echo candidates, binned into sky regions of $\approx 2$ square degrees.
 We caution that $Z$ is useful to detect outliers only in the limit of large $N_t$, which is primarily valid near the Galactic plane where a large number of candidates are detected (Figure \ref{fig:skydist}).
 Since we are interested in searching echo positions from historically missed events near the Galactic plane, this limitation does not affect our analysis.
 Examining both the two-dimensional sky distribution (Figure \ref{fig:zmap}) and corresponding one-dimensional distribution within $|b| < 10^\circ$, we find that Cas A is the only clear region with statistical excess of $Z > 5$ near the Galactic plane\footnote{We visually examined the echo candidates close to Eta Carinae (Figure \ref{fig:skydist}) and found them to be consistent with consistent with false positives from optical artifacts of bright stars.
-While some echoes were identified spatially adjacent to Tycho's remnant, we visually confirmed that their propagation directions were consistent with the most distant echoes ($\approx 8^\circ$ away) from the Cas A remnant.}.
+While some echoes were identified spatially adjacent to Tycho's remnant, we visually confirmed that their propagation directions were consistent with the most distant echoes ($\approx 8^\circ$ away) from the Cas A remnant.
+Our visual examination of the remaining candidates away from this region suggest that they arise from mis-classification of other source types (particularly artifacts) by the model.
+The number of classified echoes ($\sim {\rm few} \times 10^3$) outside ($>10^\circ$ away) of the Cas\,A remnant (Figure \ref{fig:skydist}) is nominally consistent with the expected FPR ($\lesssim 1$\%; Figure \ref{fig:confusion}) when evaluated on $\sim 10^6$ unique sky positions of the complete candidate set.}.